georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 \end{alignat*}
 $$

-That's it, now you have a grammar that can correctly deriviate legal opcode-addressing mode pairs.
+That's it, now you have a grammar that can correctly derive legal opcode-addressing mode pairs.
 Remember that we'll take care of whitespace separately.
 For now, assume that the assembler will recognize only one $$Instr$$ per line.

 ## Assembler Directives and Features

-Now that we have a basic CFG for 65C02 code, we need to add some common feature found in assemblers.
+Now that we have a basic CFG for 65C02 code, we need to add some common features found in assemblers.
 We'll start with numbers and arithmetic expressions.

 ### Numbers